Send the link below via email or IMCopy

 Transcript of Neolithic Revolution

-- Life before agriculture or "old stone age"
+Life before writing and agriculture or "old stone age"

 Food gatherers as opposed to food producers